sccn/labstreaminglayer/docs/info/intro.rst

     in chunks of multiple samples for improved throughput.

   Metadata
-    Apart from the raw data, information about the :term:`stream` is stored and transmitted as XML data (akin to a file header).
+    Apart from the raw data, information about the :term:`Stream` is stored and transmitted as XML data (akin to a file header).

   Stream